anbox-cloud/discourse-docs/exp/application-streaming.md

  5. Each network path is bundled in an `ICE candidate`.
 There are usually multiple ICE candidates per peer and both sides negotiate the best candidate pair.
  6. Both peer agree on the best network path (`ICE candidate`) and start the actual streaming.
 At this point, they stop communicating through the Gateway web socket and talk directly to each other.

-[note type="information" status="Hint"]The server itself does not need to know about the messages content, it just has to forward messages from one peer to the other.[/note]
+[note type="information" status="Note"]The server itself does not need to know about the messages content, it just has to forward messages from one peer to the other.[/note]

 ### 3. Establishing the stream